tangowithcode/tango_with_django_2/manuscript/chapter3.md

 Verify that Django picked up your new app by running the development server again.
 If you can start the server without errors, your app was picked up and you will be ready to proceed to the next step.

 ## Creating a View
 With our Rango app created, let's now create a simple view.
 Views handle a *request* that comes from the client, *executes some code*, and provides a *response* to the client.
-In order to fulfil the request, it may contact other services or query for data from other sources.
+To fulfil the request, it may contact other services or query for data from other sources.
 The job of a view is to collate and package the data required to handle the request, as we outlined above.
 For our first view, given a request, the view will simply send some text back to the client.
 For the time being, we won't concern ourselves about using models (i.e. getting data from other sources) or templates (i.e. which help us package our responses nicely).

 In your editor, open the file `views.py`, located within your newly created `rango` app directory.
 Remove the comment `# Create your views here.` so that you now have a blank file.